You can read the Musselburgh Burgh Primary School Handbook below, or download a copy by clicking the download button.

 Communication with Parents

 Schools will therefore request the names and addresses of both parents at the time of enrolment and at the annual update of data.
 The parent(s) with whom the pupil resides will automatically receive all communications from the school.
-If a parent lives away from the family home they will, when the school is first informed of their address, receive a Recorded Delivery letter enquiring whether or not they wish to receive information about their child’s education.
-If no reply is received it will be assumed they do not wish to be kept informed and there will be no further communication unless a request for information is subsequently received.
-If they wish to be kept informed they will receive copies of all communications regarding the pupil including copies of reports and notification of Parents’ Meetings.
-The parent with whom the pupil resides will be informed that this is happening.
+If a parent lives apart from the family home they will be added to the school’s distribution list to receive copies of all communications regarding the pupil, including newsletters, progress reports and invitations to attend Parents’ Consultations, unless otherwise advised.

-The school is dependent on the parent with whom the pupil resides supplying the appropriate information, ie. the address of the parent not living in the family home, details of Court proceedings prohibiting that parent’s involvement in the child’s education or any other relevant documentation.
+The school is dependent on the parent with whom the pupil resides supplying any appropriate information, i.e. the address of the parent not living in the family home, details of any Court proceedings prohibiting that parent’s involvement in the child’s education, or any other relevant documentation.

 Parents/carers should note that children can only be collected from school by the parent with whom they reside unless the parent/carer has authorised an alternative arrangement.
 If someone else is to collect the pupil, the school should be informed in advance.